-Healey Hall, located at 415 North Washington Avenue, contains the institution's Advancement Office, Paramedic Program, faculty offices and classrooms.
-Seeley Hall, at 406 North Washington, houses the Seeley Memorial Library on its ground floor and the College's Police Academy on its top floor.
-In between, the building contains several floors of dormitory space.
+Healey Hall, located at 415 North Washington Avenue, contains the institution's Advancement Office, faculty offices and classrooms.
+Seeley Hall, at 406 North Washington, houses the sonography program and above, the building contains several floors of resident housing.
 Both buildings are architecturally significant and have been restored and adapted to the enlightened standards traditionally utilized by Lackawanna College.